rikosintie/Discovery/README.md

 - Is an escort required when we are on site?
 - How is access (Keys, codes, alarm codes, etc) granted?
 - If after hours cut overs are required, who is the after hours contact?
+- Are we allowed to connect our laptops to the network?
+- Can we use tools like nmap and Wireshark to discover devices?
+  - Here are some [nmap scripts](https://github.com/rikosintie/nmap-python) that I wrote for discovery.
 - Is a change request document required?
   - If so, how many days before the cut over?
   - Who creates the document?